GovStackWorkingGroup/bb-consent/test/plan.md

 ```
 auditing/
   external_real_time.feature

-     Scenario: Notification is sent to external auditor
+     Feature: Notifications are sent to external auditor

+       Scenario: External auditor is notified of a new consent record

        Background:
          Given an auditor named "A&B"
          Given an individual named "Jane Doe"
          Given an agreement named "Data Agreement"

        Given auditor "A&B" signs up for notifications
        When individual "Jane Doe" consents to agreement "Data Agreement"
        Then an auditing notification is sent to "A&B"

 ```